natalieagus/50002-2022/_lab/lab6.md

 > In its simplest form, it can be thought of as a data structure that contains a guarded integer that represents the number of resources available for the pool of processes that require it.

-The instructions in `lab6_submit.uasm` that implements Semaphore is as follows:
+The instructions in `tinyOS_submit.uasm` that implements Semaphore is as follows:

 ```cpp
 WaitH:	LD(r3,0,r0)		| Fetch semaphore value.